dmportella/powerdns/README.md

 # powerdns
-Go PowerDNS 4.0 API Client
+Go PowerDNS 4.0 and 3.4 API Client

-Originaly forked from github.com/jgreat/powerdns which was forked from github.com/waynz0r/powerdns
+working api fork from terraform.io

+added support for more things now